mdaverde/lc3vm-zig/README.md

 # LC3vm-zig

-Written entirely in Zig, this project implements a virtual machine for LC-3 programs, an educational ISA.
+Written entirely in Zig, this project implements a virtual machine for LC-3 programs.

+Note: because Zig isn't stable yet and this project was based off a source code build off master (version below), this might be broken against your version of Zig.
+I'll be using this project as an excuse to keep up to date with the language so hopefully fixes will be merged when I get to it.

 ## About LC-3